Gerhard Ritter

-Gerhard Georg Bernhard Ritter (6 April 1888, in Bad Sooden-Allendorf – 1 July 1967, in Freiburg) was a nationalist-conservative German historian who served as a professor of history at the University of Freiburg from 1925 to 1956.
+Gerhard Georg Bernhard Ritter (6 April 1888 – 1 July 1967) was a German historian who served as a professor of history at the University of Freiburg from 1925 to 1956.
 He studied under Professor Hermann Oncken.
 A Lutheran, he first became well known for his 1925 biography of Martin Luther and hagiographic portrayal of Prussia.
 A member of the German People's Party during the Weimar Republic, he was a lifelong monarchist and remained sympathetic to the political system of the defunct German Empire.

 A critic of both democracy and totalitarianism, he supported authoritarian rule and German supremacy in Europe.
-His vision of history was narrowed to German interests had little sympathy to foreign nations but full of disdain for Catholicism.
-He co-operated with Nazi historians on anti-Polish propaganda.
+His vision of history was narrowed to German interests, had little sympathy for foreign nations, and was full of disdain for Catholicism.
 Eventually, his conflict with the Nazi regime got him arrested by it in 1944.

 After World War II, Ritter worked to restore German nationalism by attempting to separate it from Nazi ideology and favored pursuit of German national interests, rather than reconciliation with the victims of German aggression.
 At the end of his career, he argued against theories of the German historian Fritz Fischer.
 Ritter became an honorary member of the American Historical Association in 1959.